 F.Y.I, the core count of the i9 has increased to 10 cores too, Hyper Threading also included.

 Hyper Threading means that one core is seen as two and the second core will be virtual.
 Although it is not an actual core, it will increase performance when it comes to processing instructions.
-The 10th Gen line would have 10 hyper-threaded cores in the i9, which previously had 8, while the rest of the CPUs ( i3, i5, i7) will have the same amount of cores as their previous generation, but has all cores hyper-threaded as a bonus.
+The 10th Gen line would have 10 hyper-threaded cores in the i9, which previously had 8, while the rest of the CPUs (i3, i5, i7) will have the same number of cores as their previous generation, but has all cores hyper-threaded as a bonus.

 An added benefit that the 10th Gen CPUs would bring is the ability to turn off hyperthreading as well.
 You might be thinking, ‘Why turn off hyper-threading if it makes my system faster?’
 Well… the reason for that is that it generates more heat when it performs or “works” harder.